zellige/hastile/README.md

 ## Getting Started

-Point the server at a PostgreSQL (9.5+) database with the PostGIS extension.
-It will automatically render tables with a "wkb_geometry" column server them as layers.
+Point the server at a PostgreSQL (9.5+) database with the PostGIS extension enabled.
+It will automatically render tables with a
+"wkb_geometry" column and serve them as layers.

 For example:
 - `stack build`